Changissnz/selfinterest/README.md

 the literal exemplification of innate of the human being, that can be deceptive.
-For example, a human being that has done something out of the ordinary, such as a grisly crime, that is amongst those that are their ethnicity and gender, will be difficult for analysts to differentiate them from the others as the one solely responsible.
+For example, a human being that has done something out of the ordinary, such as a grisly crime, that is amongst those that are their ethnicity and gender, will be difficult for analysts to differentiate from the others as the one solely responsible.
 But the human being is understood by an observer not only through their outward appearance, their from-oneself attribute.
 Human beings have a memory rich due not to the vast storage of the human brain, for the human brain's capacity of accurate recollection pales in comparison